Georgia Disability BenefitsUpdated May 24, 2021 Social Security Disability

 The Georgia Disability Adjudication Services (DAS) receives all applications for review and determines who meets the specified criteria.
 This agency works under the Georgia Vocational Rehabilitation Agency (GVRA).

-Georgians also have access to Medicaid, unemployment insurance, or help through the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD).
+Georgia disability benefits also include access to Medicaid, unemployment insurance, or help through the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD).

 Facts About Georgia

-About 28% of Georgia’s population has a disability of one kind or another.
+About 28% of Georgia’s population has an individual disability of one kind or another.
 The highest percentage of these fall into mobility or cognition-related disabilities, followed by independent living (those unable to complete daily errands), hearing, vision, and self-care.

-Even though over a quarter of the state’s population suffers from a disability, only 3.9% receive Social Security benefits.
+Even though over a quarter of the state’s population suffers from an individual disability, only 3.9% receive Social Security benefits.
 Though the requirements for qualifying for SSI and SSDI benefits are limited in scope, many more Georgians may be eligible for disability benefits.

 How To Qualify for SSDI in Georgia

-Eligibility requirements for Social Security disability benefits are the same across the country, regardless of what state you live in.
+Eligibility requirements for Social Security disability benefits are the same across the country, regardless of your state.
 To qualify, you’ll need to supply supporting documentation and medical records.
 Many applicants find they must go through one or more steps of appeals to finally get their disability claim approved.

 The two main requirements regard the severity of your disability and the length of time you’ve paid into the Social Security tax system.